 All field operation employees, RC Andersen's and Subcontractors, are required to have the appropriate personal protective equipment (PPE) as specified by OSHA regulations cited in 29 CFR 1926 Subpart E, 1926.95 through 1926.107 to control or eliminate hazardous exposures that may cause injury or illness.
 Personal protective equipment includes all clothing and other work accessories designed to create a barrier against workplace hazards.
 Selection of the proper type of personal protective equipment is important for protecting employees from workplace hazards.
 In an effort to minimize accidents resulting in injuries and illnesses, RC Andersen's superintendent and subcontractor supervisors/foremen must implement and enforce the following personal protective equipment safe work procedures on all company construction projects.

-Note, all personal protective equipment is to be supplied by each subcontractor for their own personnel.
+Note: Additional PPE may be required in accordance with project, task specific, or job hazard analysis requirements.
+All personal protective equipment is to be supplied by each subcontractor for their own personnel.
 RC Andersen will have spare personal protective equipment in the job site trailer if necessary.
-RC Andersen requires hi-visibility clothing, and/or safety vest or hi-visibility outerwear, weather dependent, at all times while onsite.